 \section{Architecture of Functional Deep Neural Network with Kernel Embedding}

-In this section, we first give a detailed introduction to the architecture of our functional deep neural network with usage of kernel embedding.
-Suppose that the input function space $\mathcal{F}$ is a compact subset of $L_\infty(\Omega)\cap L_2(\Omega)$, where $\Omega$ is a measurable subset of $\RR^d$, $L_p(\Omega)$ is the Lebsegue space of order $p$ with respect to the Lebsegue measure on $\Omega$, and denote its norm as $\|\cdot\|_{L_p(\Omega)}$.
+In this section, we give a detailed introduction to the architecture of our functional deep neural network with the usage of kernel embedding.
+Suppose that the input function space $\mathcal{F}$ is a compact subset of $L_\infty(\Omega)$ and of $L_2(\Omega)$, where $\Omega$ is a measurable subset of $\RR^d$.
+We denote $L_p(\Omega)$ as the Lebsegue space of order $p$ with respect to the Lebsegue measure on $\Omega$, and denote its norm as $\|\cdot\|_{L_p(\Omega)}$.
 Furthermore, we denote $L_p(\mu)$ as the Lebesgue space of order $p$ with respect to the measure $\mu$ on $\Omega$, and denote its norm as $\|\cdot\|_{L_p(\mu)}$.
-For a kernel $K$, we denote $C_K= \sup_{x,t} |K(x,t)|$. \begin{definition} [Functional net with kernel embedding] Let $f\in \mathcal{F}$ be an input function, we first utilize a kernel embedding step to map it to an element in an RKHS by the embedding kernel $K$ and integral transformation: